 Philadelphia, Pennsylvania, United States

-Collecting medical and behavior health records from individuals affected by Williams syndrome and/or other variants of the chromosome 7q11.23 and analyze potential correlation between genetic factors and physiological, cognitive and behavior manifestations of listed conditions.
+Collecting medical health records from individuals affected by Williams syndrome and/or other variants of the chromosome 7q11.23 to analyze potential correlation between genetic factors and the scope and severity of medical problems

 Time frame: Through study completion, an average of 5 years